-In the interest of our most vulnerable patients and our staff please note:
+In the interest of our most vulnerable patients and our staff, the front door remains closed to minimise footfall.
+All consultations are by appointment only.

 Role of Reception